types of crystals chart

 Igneous rocks obsidian and labradorite.
 Obsidian, known as “volcanic glass”, was also used in making black mirrors.
 In labradorite, layers of separation from slow-cooling gives it iridescence.
 Calcium enriched feldspar member of plagioclase.

 Labradorite is a proper physics crystal, with a regular repeated structure throughout their bulk.
 On the other hand, granite is a conglomerate of many types of proper crystals on a small scale, like mica, feldspar, and quartz.
 Those three are all general groups, present in all three types of rocks, and are all types of silicates.
 Obsidian too is amorphous in molecular structure.
+(Learn more about silicate minerals in general.)

 Examples of Igneous Rocks